 Why are my teeth cracked?

-Cracked teeth can be the result of a TMJ disorder, or bite disorder, teeth grinding, and bad oral habits such as chewing ice.
+Cracked teeth can be the result of a TMJ disorder, bite disorder, teeth grinding, and bad oral habits such as chewing ice.
 Teeth can also crack as a result of trauma, an old root canal repair falling apart, or an old filling.

-Not all cracked teeth are a direct consequence of your oral health, so it’s best to get a dental exam and evaluation to asses the root cause of your cracked teeth.
+Not all cracked teeth are a direct consequence of your oral health, so it’s best to get a dental exam and evaluation to assess the root cause of your cracked teeth.
 Visit Advanced dental Health today for a comprehensive dental exam and consultation.
 Call us at (410) 656-2278 or request an appointment online today.